nova0821/iotjs-wiki/Build-for-Linux.md

 * tidy: checks codes are tidy. we recommend to use this option. use __--notidy__ if you want to turn it off.
 * jerry-memstats: turn on the flag so that jerry dumps byte codes and literals and memory usage while parsing and execution.
 * checktest: after build makes it run all tests in test folder
+* jerry-heaplimit: JerryScript default heap size (as of today) is 256Kbytes.
+This option is to change the size for embedded systems, nuttx for now, and current default is 81KB.
+For linux, this has no effect.
+While building nuttx if you see an error `region sram overflowed by xxxx bytes`, you may have to decrease about that amount.
+* tuv: Use `libtuv` instead of `libuv`.
+When we think tuv is ready, this will be default option.

 ### 3. Build all at once